 Since starting his career as an actor, Wolfgang Weber has had many roles including the children’s comedy web series Big Baby.
 Alongside acting, Wolfgang is also working as an aerial cinematographer on productions such as Devious Nanny and Cynthia, which also sees him playing the parts of Officer Blake and Jordan respectively.
 Catching up with Wolfgang recently, he tells us about life before acting, film festivals and working on Big Baby.

 Haha, Geez.
-I had multiple types of jobs and interest before I embarked on this journey.
+I had multiple types of jobs and interests before I embarked on this journey.
 From working in a bakery at a Walmart, valeting cars, selling gym memberships, loading airplanes, pumping gas and serving tables.
 But the one that seems to stand out the most was when I was working as a corrections officer down in Florida.
 I did it for about nine months or so, and when I was unable to request time off for auditions because I used up all my hours, I decided to just quit.
 It was during that time I ended up packing my car and moving out west to really give this acting career a real shot.

 What do you think you’d be doing now if you weren’t an actor?